ksuderman/release-process/README.md

 ## FAQ

 **Q**: Do we really need dev branches in each repository?<br/>
-**A**: Not really, but having all repositories be consistent simplifies state management in the workflows and we don't need to remember different processes depending on the repository.
+**A**: Not really, but having all repositories be consistent simplifies state management in the workflows and we don't need to remember different processes for each repository.